Galveston, Texas: Notable people

 Galveston has been home to many important figures in Texas and U.S. history.
 During the island's earliest history it became the domain of Jean Lafitte, the famed pirate and American hero of the War of 1812.
-Richard Bache, Jr. who represented Galveston in the Senate of the Second Texas Legislature in 1847 and assisted in drawing up the Constitution of 1845 was another.
+Richard Bache, Jr. who settled in Galveston in 1842 and represented it in the Senate of the Second Texas Legislature in 1847 and assisted in drawing up the Constitution of 1845 was another.
 He was also the grandson of Benjamin Franklin, one of the Founding Fathers of the United States of America and Deborah Read.
 In 1886, the African-American Galveston civil rights leader Norris Wright Cuney rose to become the head of the Texas Republican Party and one of the most important Southern black leaders of the century.

-The president of Georgia Tech Blake R. Van Leer also played an important role during the civil rights movement in the 1950s.
-Van Leer grew up in an orphanage on the Island.
-Noted portrait and landscape artist Verner Moore White moved from Galveston the day before the 1900 hurricane.
+British playwright and actor Charles Francis Coghlan died in Galveston in 1899 while touring with his theatre company and was initially entombed there until his body was washed out to sea in the 1900 hurricane.
+Portrait and landscape artist Verner Moore White moved from Galveston the day before the 1900 hurricane.
 While he survived, his studio and much of his portfolio were destroyed.
-A survivor of the hurricane was the Hollywood director King Vidor, who made his directing debut in 1913 with the film Hurricane in Galveston.
+Another survivor of the hurricane was the Hollywood director King Vidor, who made his directing debut in 1913 with the film Hurricane in Galveston.
 Later Jack Johnson, nicknamed the "Galveston Giant", became the first black world heavyweight boxing champion.

 During the first half of the 20th century, William L. Moody Jr. established a business empire, which includes American National Insurance Company, a major national insurer, and founded the Moody Foundation, one of the largest charitable organizations in the United States.
 Sam Maceo, a nationally known organized crime boss, with the help of his family, was largely responsible for making Galveston a major U.S. tourist destination from the 1920s to the 1940s.
-John H. Murphy, a Texas newspaperman for seventy-four years, was the longtime executive vice president of the Texas Daily Newspaper Association.
-Douglas Corrigan became one of the early transatlantic aviators, and was given the nickname "Wrong Way" for claiming to have mistakenly made the ocean crossing after being refused permission to make the flight.
 Grammy-award-winning singer-songwriter Barry White was born on the island and later moved to Los Angeles.